-A “Non-Sufficient Funds” fee is charged when a bank account doesn’t have enough money to cover a check that’s being cashed in.
-The issuer or recipient of the check can both be charged with this fee, and the recipient will have the check returned or “bounced” back to them.
+A “Non-Sufficient Funds” fee is charged when a bank account doesn’t have enough money to cover a check that’s being cashed.
+The issuer and recipient of the check can both be charged, and the recipient will have the check returned or “bounced” back to them.

 A bounced check can be inconvenient to all parties included.
 When trying to mend the consequences, it’s essential that everybody stays informed of the current situation and in contact with each other.

 First, and most importantly, contact the company or person who you issued the check to; inform them that you are aware of what happened and that you are working on fixing the problem.